-In earliest attestations, independent is used to describe abstract entities such as causes, power or faith, which are ‘Not depending on something else for... existence, validity, efficiency, operation, or some other attribute; not contingent on or conditioned by anything else’.
-This neutral sense remains frequent, for example in the word’s most common collocation as a modifier in British and US English, independent variable(s), a phrase particularly associated with technical registers.
-For this use, an intriguing example can be found of how technical use diffuses into wider contexts, picking up on other, more recent meanings of independent as it does so, in the title of a 1975 psychology book, Woman: Dependent or Independent Variable?.
+The OED entry for independent suggests that the word was formed in English from an established adjective dependent in mC16; the related noun and adverb forms appear a little later.
+In earliest attestations, independent is used to describe abstract entities such as causes, power, or faith, which are “[n]ot depending on something else for its existence, validity, efficiency, operation, or some other attribute; not contingent on or conditioned by anything else.”
+This neutral sense remains frequent, for example in one of the word’s most common collocations as a modifier in British and US English, independent variable(s), a phrase particularly associated with technical registers.
+For this use, an intriguing example can be found of how technical use diffuses into wider contexts, picking up on other, more recent meanings of independent as it does so, in the title of a psychology book, Woman: Dependent or Independent Variable?
+(1975).

-Initially, independent in this 17c development referred to material needs, especially financial status: an independent gentleman, or person of independent means, was financially self-sufficient and in this respect not reliant on others.
+By lC17 independent, however, had also begun to be used with narrower scope to refer to individuals.
+Several related strands of meaning developed.
+Initially, independent in this C17 development referred to material needs, especially financial status: an independent gentleman, or person of independent means, was financially self-sufficient and in this respect not reliant on others.
 This material-support sense continues into current use, although it is now clearest when specified by a modifier such as financially or economically.
 Either individuals or households (or larger groups) can be described in this way.